mertonc/mertonc/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on becoming a data leader
 - 🌱 I’m currently learning ML and creating data solutions
 - 👯 I’m looking to collaborate on AI
 - 💬 Ask me about my portfolio and journey!